pyta-uoft/website/index.md

     assert condition3
 ```

-If you would like `assert` to show a special error message when the assertion fails, you should provide that message as the second argument.
+If we would like `assert` to show a special error message when the assertion fails, we should provide that message as the second argument.

 ```python
 def check(condition, message):